June is Healthy Vision Month. To celebrate, let’s look at 5 ways to increase your chances of enjoying a lifetime of healthy vision.

-2. Take Omega-3 Fatty Acids.
-Well known for the benefit to heart health, Omega-3 fatty acids might also benefit eye health by lessening the symptoms of eye disease.
+Well known for their benefit to heart health, Omega-3 fatty acids might also lessen the symptoms of eye disease.
 According to The National Eye Institute, age-related macular degeneration (AMD) is the leading cause of vision loss in the United States.
-While Omega-3’s are not proven to prevent AMD, research shows they may slow its progression.
+While Omega-3s are not proven to prevent AMD, research shows they may slow its progression.

-3. Eat a healthy diet.
-There’s no shortage of research showing that a healthy diet is essential for overall physical and mental health.
-That benefit may also include eye health, specifically reduction of cataracts.
-In fact, research shows that women who ate a “diet closest to the U.S. government’s 1990 Dietary Guidelines for Americans were less likely to develop cataracts than those who did not follow the guidelines as closely.”
-While eating a healthy diet does not guarantee you won’t develop cataracts, it does lower the risk.
+There’s no shortage of research showing healthy eating is essential for overall physical and mental health.
+That benefit may also include eye health, specifically the reduction of cataracts.
+In fact, research shows that while eating a healthy diet does not guarantee you won’t develop cataracts, it does lower the risk.

-4. Understand the dangers.
-From the dangers posed by laser pointers to the potential dangers in the workplace, threats to eye health surround us.
-Adhering to workplace safety procedures as well as implementing your own safety plan at home can help protect your eyes.
-Begin with education to understand the potential dangers, and then take action by reducing risk with safety practices and by wearing safety glasses or goggles regularly.
+From the dangers posed by laser pointers to the potential hazards in the workplace, threats to eye health surround us.
+Adhering to workplace safety procedures and implementing your own safety plan at home can help protect your eyes.
+Begin with education to understand the potential dangers, and then take action by reducing risk with safety practices such as wearing safety glasses or goggles regularly.

-5. Wear sunglasses regularly.
-Many people regularly wear sunscreen to protect their skin but often forget the importance of protecting their eyes against sunburn.
-They also don’t realize that, over time, sun damage to the eyes increases the risk and progression of diseases such as AMD and cataracts.
-Wearing sunglasses with maximum UV protection can decrease the risk of cumulative sun damage and thus help keep eyes healthy for a lifetime.
+Many people usually wear sunscreen to protect their skin but often forget the importance of protecting their eyes against sunburn.
+In addition, they may not realize that sun damage to the eyes increases the risk and progression of diseases such as AMD and cataracts over time.
+Wearing sunglasses with maximum UV protection decreases the risk of cumulative sun damage and helps keep eyes healthy for a lifetime.
 Check out the article Sun Safety for more details on how to safely enjoy the sun.

-Most people value their eyesight over their other senses, yet many do little to promote healthy eyesight.
-The above tips can go a long way in ensuring eyes stay healthy for a lifetime, but they only help if put into practice.
-If you truly value your eyesight, begin protecting it today!
+Most people value their eyesight over their other senses, yet many do little to promote healthy vision.
+The above tips can go a long way in ensuring eyes stay healthy for a lifetime.
+But, they only help when put into practice.
+So, if you genuinely value your eyesight, begin protecting it today!